Omac092627/Lab06-I_Built_A_Zoo/ReadMe.md

 ## Description
 An console application for keeping track of my animals and their behaviors in my zoo.

 ---

+#OOP Principals

+O(n), my algorithms don't have any nested loops and scale based on one method.

 ### Getting Started
 Clone this repository to your local machine.